opencost/opencost-website/docs/csv-export.md

     - ReadWriteOnce
   resources:
     requests:
-      storage: 1Gi # amount of required storage is based on cluster size and type of the workload running on it, adjust if required
+      storage: 1Gi # amount of required storage is based on amount of containers running on the cluster, adjust if required
 ---
 # Update the opencost deployment
 apiVersion: apps/v1